-HORAMA aims being one of the key players in the field of ophthalmic gene therapy
+HORAMA aims to be a key player in the field of

-HORAMA develops new gene therapies for rare inherited ocular diseases to improve or restore patient autonomy and reduce healthcare costs for society.
-The objective of replacement gene therapy is to provide a non-mutated copy of the causative mutated gene.
+HORAMA develops new gene therapies as treatments for rare inherited ocular diseases to improve or restore patient visual capabilities, autonomy, and reduce healthcare costs for society.

-HORAMA approach is based on vector technology using non-pathogenic, recombinant adeno-associated viruses (rAAV).
-The rAAV carrying the therapeutic gene of interest penetrates the target retinal cells, inducing the expression of the functional protein.
-This restores normal cell function, prevents further retinal deterioration, and improves or restores visual function.
+HORAMA’s approach is based on vector technology using non-pathogenic, recombinant adeno-associated viruses (rAAV) to provide a functional gene to replace the function of mutated, malfunctioning genes.
+The rAAV carrying the therapeutic gene of interest penetrates target retinal cells, inducing the expression of a functional protein.
+This restores normal cell function, prevents further retinal deterioration, and has the potential to improve visual function.

-HORAMA has developed and optimised proprietary manufacturing processes in collaboration with its academic partners.
+HORAMA has developed and optimized proprietary manufacturing processes in collaboration with its academic partners

 The HORAMA platform can support a pipeline of innovative gene therapy products for several ocular diseases.

 HORAMA has signed exclusive licensing agreements on several patent applications and on non-clinical and clinical (Phase I/II) know-how.
-In addition, HORAMA has been granted Orphan Drug Designations for each of its products, providing incentives from Health Authorities and a market exclusivity of 7 to 10 years.
+In addition, HORAMA has been granted Orphan Drug Designations for HORA-PDE6B, providing incentives from health authorities and market exclusivity of 7 to 10 years.